Wyche Fowler

 William Wyche Fowler Jr. (/ˈwaɪʃ ˈfaʊlər/; born October 6, 1940) is an American attorney, politician, and diplomat.
-He is a member of the Democratic Party and served as a U.S. Senator from Georgia from 1987 to 1993.
+A member of the Democratic Party, he served as a U.S. Senator from Georgia from 1987 to 1993.
 He had previously served in the U.S. House of Representatives from 1977 to 1987.

 Early life and education

 Fowler was born in Atlanta, Georgia.
 He attended Davidson College, and then served in the United States Army as an intelligence officer.
 After discharge, he returned to school to earn a J.D. degree from Emory University School of Law.

 Career

-From 1965 to 1966, he became the chief of staff for Congressman Charles Weltner, and after holding this post for two years, he resigned to become a private attorney.
-From 1974 to 1976, he served as president of the Atlanta City Council, and he used this position as a stepping stone to the House.
+From 1965 to 1966, Fowler became the chief of staff for Congressman Charles Weltner, and after holding this post for two years, he resigned to become a private attorney.
+In 1969, he was elected to 5th Ward, Position 2 on the Atlanta Board of Aldermen, and from 1974 to 1976, he served as president of the Atlanta City Council, using this position as a stepping stone to Congress.